uchicago-cs/cmsc23320/website/projects/started.rst

   If you are using a Windows system, you must specifically use WSL (Windows Subsystem for Linux).
   We will not be able to provide support if your use Windows PowerShell.

+  Please note that, if you are running on the CS Linux servers, you do not need to install any of the software required by the course projects (e.g., CMake, pytest, etc.).
+It is already installed on those servers.

-- That said, bear in mind that our code has only been tests on a `CS Software Environment <https://uchicago-cs.github.io/student-resource-guide/environment/environment.html>`__.
+- Bear in mind that our code has only been tested on a `CS Software Environment <https://uchicago-cs.github.io/student-resource-guide/environment/environment.html>`__.
 If you would prefer to use such an environment, the Student Resource Guide describes several ways of accessing a CS Software Environment (including remote options).

   You can also run your development environment of choice on your personal computer, and connect to a CS machine only to compile, run, and test your code.
 This is particularly easy to set up using `Visual Studio Code <https://code.visualstudio.com/>`__.
 The Student Resource Guide includes instructions on how to set up Visual Studio Code, and how to set it up to SSH into a CS environment.